Bachelor of Arts in Human Services

 Human Services / Social Work Option

-The human services major is eligible to apply for the MSMC/Fordham
+The Human Services major is eligible to apply for the MSMC/Fordham

 Social Work collaboration program (3:2).
 This is a joint

-work (MSW) from Fordham.
+Social Work (MSW) from Fordham.

-The pre-requisite for beginning upper class courses is the
+The pre-requisite for beginning upper-class courses is the

 completion of Introduction to Social Work SW/HSR 103.
 It is